ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 └──────────────┘
 ```

-Getting the first 2 rows from table names:
+Getting the first two rows from table names:

 ``` sql
 SHOW TABLES FROM system LIMIT 2